rymarinelli/PRS/azure-permissions-exclaim/backend/README.md

 - `modelScore` – the normalized risk produced by the PyTorch model.
 - `topFactors` – the dominant engineered features contributing to the score.
 - Alert-driven summaries and CLI fixes tailored to the requested resource.
+- `modelTraining` – metadata (dataset size, accuracy, positive ratio, last training timestamp) describing the on-device model.

 CORS is enabled so that the extension can call this endpoint directly from the Azure Portal origin.

+## How the model is trained
+- At import time the service synthesizes 720 alert observations across Contoso, Fabrikam, Northwind, AdventureWorks, and other fictional tenants.
+Each record encodes the `resourceId`, portal hash context, incident counts, and environment risk signals the real portal would produce.
+- A logistic regression head (`torch.nn.Linear`) is then optimized against that dataset using Adam for 600 epochs.
+This takes well under a second on CPU.
+- The resulting weights, bias, and training telemetry are frozen and used for inference.
+Every response echoes the training metadata so demos can speak to the model provenance without digging into code.